sparkfabrik/sparkdock/README.md

 # Sparkdock

-This is an automatic MacOS and Ubuntu Linux system provisioner, based on Ansible.
+This is an automatic MacOS system provisioner, based on Ansible.

 ## MacOS